 Maintaining your furnace can help more than you’d think in the time in between furnace service appointments.
 One of the easiest, and crucial, ways to take care of your furnace lies in replacing your furnace filter.
 Having a filthy air filter can contribute to a variety of negative problems for your heating and cooling system, its efficiency, and ultimately, how much your energy expenses are each month.

-So what goes in to deciding when you should switch out your furnace filter?
+So what goes in to determining when you should switch out your furnace filter?

 - On the top of that open compartment is where your furnace filter is resting on two metal brackets.

-- When putting in the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to be sure you’re installing the filter in the right direction.
+- When installing the new filter, look at the perimeter of the filter for an arrow that shows you the air flow direction, to be sure you’re installing the filter in the right direction.
 In the majority of cases, the arrow should point towards the main part (or top) of the furnace.